 The Home Office checks whether your stay is financially and practically feasible.

-Your invitation letter UK visa should clearly state the following:
+Your invitation letter for a UK visa should clearly state the following:

 This must align with your financial evidence.